Category: Travel Info

 What Not To Do In Cozumel

 I have vacationed in Cozumel 17 times and now live here 3 months a year.
 First I stayed at Secrets Aurora Cozumel, then Airbnb’s and finally a cruise (below).
-My tips on what not to do in Cozumel are simple no bs advice that a first time visitor or frequent traveler can use to make your Cozumel trip even better!
+My tips on what not to do in Cozumel are simple, no-bs advice that a first time visitor or frequent traveler can use to make your Cozumel trip even better!

 Downtown cozumleshopping area with tourists walking